Chemical Industry News, Data & Insights

 Introduction

 MOL Group has completed its first ISCC PLUS-certified production run using circular feedstock at its Tiszaújváros site in Hungary.
-This marks a significant step in the company's SHAPE TOMORROW strategy.
+This marks a significant step in its SHAPE TOMORROW Strategy.

-MOL aims to utilize up to 1.5 million tonnes of feedstock for the energy industry by 2030.
-The company will continue testing additional circular feedstocks and developing new processes to expand the role of waste as a raw material for plastics production.
+MOL Group will continue testing additional circular feedstocks and developing new processes to expand the role of waste as a raw material for plastics production.
+The company is also focusing on maximizing synergies with waste management as part of its broader strategy.